GED Language Arts Study Guide: Interpreting Nonfiction

 - Identify supporting ideas and details.

-- “Connect the dots” among the main and supporting details to create your own interpretation of the text.
+- “Connect the dots” among the main idea and supporting details to create your own interpretation of the text.

 Word Choice

-To help you out, here are a few important differences between formal and informal language.
+Here are a few important differences between formal and informal language.

-Usage | Formal Version | Informal Version |
+| Usage | Formal Version | Informal Version |

-Contractions | I cannot go to the store. | I can’t go to the store. |
+| Contractions | I cannot go to the store. | I can’t go to the store. |

-Slang | He is very fashionable. | He has drip. |
+| Slang | He is very fashionable. | He has drip. |

-Acronyms | I work for the Federal Bureau of Investigation. | I work for the FBI. |
+| Acronyms | I work for the Federal Bureau of Investigation. | I work for the FBI. |

-Omitting verbs | Could you let me know if you’ve seen mom lately? | Seen mom? |
+| Omitting words | Could you let me know if you’ve seen mom lately? | Seen mom? |

 As you may have noticed from the examples in the table, informal texts tend to be shorter than formal texts.